halbgut/meteor-altboiler/README.md

 A string of HTML.

 ##### `TemplateName`
-The name of a file (without it's extension) located inside the _private/templates/_ directory.
+The name of a file (without its extension) located inside the _private/templates/_ directory.
 The file has to have the `.html` extension.

 ##### `HTMLReturningFunction`
 A function that return an HTML string.

 ## TODO

-* Essemble all the scripts server side
+* Assemble all the scripts server side
 * Env-var for local vs production
 * Custom CSS-files
 * Custom JS-files